kartoza/qgis-gea-plugin/docs/src/user/quickstart/quick-start.md

 ![Install QGIS](./img/quick-start-14.png)

 - Next you will be prompted to select the install location.
 This is the same thing as the installation path and this is where your QGIS version will be installed.
 It is recommended to go with the default one that is `C:\Program Files\QGIS 3.34` for windows.
+Please note that the QGIS version number may vary based on the current LTR.

 - Select the components you wish to install.
 For a full installation, leave all options checked and click `Next`.